 You end up getting anxiety, fear or even bipolar disorder.

 It’s something that can come and go but will stick to your forever.

-You just can’t make yourself to do those stuff because your body is just taking you down, giving more weight on your shoulders.
+You just can’t make yourself to do these stuff because your body is just taking you down, putting on more weight on your shoulders.

 You can’t control these thinkings because, in reality, people ain’t really nice as you really think they are.
 In that case, it’s the negative people, media and pretty much society that can affect the way you see yourself.